NodeGuy/server-date/README.md

 ServerDate has been tested in the following browsers:

-Chrome 22.0.1229.94
+Chrome 23.0.1271.64
-Firefox 15.0.1
+Firefox 16.0.2
 Safari 6.0.1 (7536.26.14)

 # Usage

 Upload [ServerDate.php](https://github.com/BallBearing/ServerDate/blob/master/ServerDate.php)
-to your web server and include the following `SCRIPT` element in your web page:
+to your web server and include the following `<SCRIPT>` element in your web page:

 ```html
 <SCRIPT src="ServerDate.php"></SCRIPT>
 ```

-You may then use `ServerDate` as you would use the `Date` function or one of its instances, e.g.:
+You may then use `ServerDate` as you would use the `Date` object or one of its instances, e.g.:

 ```javascript